livepeer/lpms/README.md

 # LPMS - Livepeer Media Server

-LPMS is a media server that can run independently, or on top of the [Livepeer](https://livepeer.org) network.
+LPMS is media server that can run independently, or on top of the [Livepeer](https://livepeer.org) network.
 It allows you to manipulate / broadcast a live video stream.
 Currently, LPMS supports RTMP as input format and RTMP/HLS as output formats.